Worry about starting Pregabalin - Restless Legs Syn...

 Nikos64

-Please keep in mind that pregabalin tends to have substantial weight gain as a side effect.
+Please keep in mind that pregabalin can have substantial weight gain as a side effect.
 If you have Obstructive Sleep Apnea it has the potential of making it worse because sometimes OSA is tied to excess weight.
 Another side effect I experienced is excessive sleepiness.
 In particular waking up was difficult and I went to work late several times before I quit pregabalin treatment

 In all fairness, it was fairly effective for RLS when I was on it and I did sleep well and deeply … but for me the side effects were unacceptable especially because I also have OSA.